awsdocs/amazon-opensearch-service-developer-guide/doc_source/migration.md

   "Statement": [{
       "Effect": "Allow",
       "Action": "iam:PassRole",
-      "Resource": "arn:aws:iam::123456789012:role/AmazonESSnapshotRole"
+      "Resource": "arn:aws:iam::123456789012:role/OpenSearchSnapshotRole"
     }
   ]
 }
 ```

-### Map the snapshot role in Kibana \(if using fine\-grained access control\)<a name="migration-snapshot-role"></a>
+### Map the snapshot role in OpenSearch Dashboards \(if using fine\-grained access control\)<a name="migration-snapshot-role"></a>

 If you enabled [fine\-grained access control](fgac.md#fgac-mapping), even if you use HTTP basic authentication for all other purposes, you need to map the `manage_snapshots` role to your IAM user or role so you can work with snapshots\.

 **To give your identity permissions to work with snapshots**

-1. Log in to Kibana using the master user credentials you specified when you created the Amazon ES domain\.
-You can find the Kibana URL in the Amazon ES console\.
-It takes the form of `https://domain-endpoint/_plugin/kibana/`\.
+1. Log in to Dashboards using the master user credentials you specified when you created the OpenSearch Service domain\.
+You can find the Dashboards URL in the OpenSearch Service console\.
+It takes the form of `https://domain-endpoint/_dashboards/`\.

 1. From the main menu choose **Security**, **Roles**, and select the **manage\_snapshots** role\.